All Episodes

 And that has to have come from education.

-It has to have come from pro-government professors and teachers who have been inculcating these young skulls full of mush with the idea that the only time anything productive ever happens in the in the country is when the government's doing something.
+It has to have come from pro-government professors and teachers who have been inculcating these young skulls full of mush with the idea that the only time anything productive ever happens in the country is when the government's doing something.

 The government has to be the ones that do it.

-The government has to fix it, the government has to police it, the government has to regulate it.
+The government has to fix it.

 Rudy Giuliani was on Fox recently.